xiranwang7/My-Website/index.md

 ## My certifications
-Something I have learned outside of the classroom
+_Something I have learned outside of the classroom_

+Python Structure, SQL for Data Science, Data Wrangling and AB Testing, Neural Networks and Deep Learning, SAS Certified Base Programmer for SAS9, SAS Certified Advanced Programmer for SAS9